 I have the need, THE NEED FOR SPEED! – Factors you control

 Hosting – Who hosts your website is about 65% responsible for your site performance.
-Basic shared hosing plans provided by GoDaddy & BlueHost are an excellent choice from an economical standpoint.
-They provide decent speed and excellent customer service at a great price (under $7.00/month).
+Basic shared hosing plans provided by GoDaddy is an excellent choice from an economical standpoint.
+They provide ok speed and excellent customer service at a great price (under $7.00/month).
 However, a “shared hosting plan” means just that.
 Your sharing the server with potentially hundreds of other customers.
 So if one site on your server goes viral it could literally effect everyone elses site performance.
 Even to the point the server becomes overloaded with traffic and shuts down.
 Typically hosting companies monitor this closely.
 If your site is the one with too much traffic they’ll politely try to upgrade your hosting plan (since your effecting their other clients).

 The top tier hosting is virtual servers and dedicated servers.
 This is where you basically purchase your own server at the hosting company.
 Usually the trade off on getting the best speed available is the expense and less support.
 The hosting company is handing over a blank canvas for you to load up and maintain.